-Identify persons qualified to become Directors or hold senior management positions and advise the Board for such appointments/ removals where necessary.
+- Identify persons qualified to become Directors or hold senior management positions and advise the Board for such appointments/removals where necessary. - Formulate criteria for determining qualifications, positive attributes and independence of Director and recommend to the Board a policy relating to the remuneration of Directors, key managerial personnel and other employees. - Evaluate the performance of every Director.

-- Formulate criteria for determining qualifications, positive attributes and independence of Director and recommend to the Board a policy relating to the remuneration of Directors, key managerial personnel and other employees. - Evaluate the performance of every Director. - Devise a policy on Board diversity. - Whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors. - Recommend to the board, all remuneration, in whatever form, payable to senior management. - Any other activities as per the requirement of Regulation 19 of the Listing Regulations and the Companies Act, 2013.
+- Devise a policy on Board diversity. - Whether to extend or continue the term of appointment of the Independent Director, on the basis of the report of performance evaluation of Independent Directors. - Recommend to the board, all remuneration, in whatever form, payable to senior management. - Any other activities as per the requirement of Regulation 19 of the Listing Regulations and the Companies Act, 2013.

-The Nomination and Remuneration Committee comprises of three Directors (1) Mr. Laxminarayan J. Garg, Independent Director-Chairman up to 03/03/2021 (2) Mr. Yogesh V. Kabaria, Additional Director (Independent) Chairman from 04/03/2021 (3) Mr. Darshak B. Shah, Independent Director-member and (4) Mr. Nawalkishor D. Modi, Independent Director-member.
+The Nomination and Remuneration Committee comprises of three Directors, (1) Mr. Yogesh V. Kabaria, Independent Director- Chairman up to 13/08/2021 and continued as Member w.e.f 14/08/2021 (2) Mr. Nawalkishor D. Modi, Independent Director- Member upto 13/08/2021 and took charge as Chairman w.e.f 14/08/2021 and (3) Mr. Darshak B. Shah, Independent Director- Member.
 The Committee recommends remuneration payable to Whole-time Director and Managing Director, in terms of requirements of Schedule V of the Companies Act, 2013.

-During the year the Nomination and Remuneration Committee has met three (3) times.
-The date on which the meetings were held are (1) 20th June, 2020 (2) 11th November, 2020 (3) 2nd December, 2020.
+During the year, the Nomination and Remuneration Committee has met three (3) times.
+The date on which the meetings were held are (1) 29th June, 2021 (2) 28th December, 2021 (3) 11th February, 2022.